Enhancement of the Egyptian Dual System (EEDS)

 Overall term: 2015 to 2020

-High unemployment, especially youth unemployment, is one of Egypt’s most pressing problems.
-The reasons are rapid population growth, macroeconomic problems, inadequate job placement services and a lack of job-market relevance in education and training.
+High unemployment, especially among youth, is one of Egypt’s most pressing problems.
+The reasons are rapid population growth, macroeconomic issues, inadequate job placement services and a lack of job-market relevance in education and training.
 Despite a weak economy, many Egyptian companies are looking for skilled workers.
 However, many positions cannot be filled because graduates are not appropriately prepared for employment as skilled workers.
 The dual education and training system enables companies to be involved in designing the training programmes, which makes the training more relevant to the needs of the job market.
 While the dual training system is ahead of other training options, the quality of the training must be improved further so that it is better tailored to the requirements of the business sector.
-For the project to have an impact at macroeconomic level, there are currently too few trainees enrolled in a dual training programme.
+For the dual training system to have an impact at the macroeconomic level, there are currently too few apprentices enrolled.

-The number of trainees in a dual education and training programme of appropriate quality is increased.
+The number of apprentices in dual education and quality training programmes is increased.

 On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), the project supports public and private sector partners in preparing young Egyptians to meet the requirements of the job market and thus in promoting sustainable employment.
 The focus is on developing participatory mechanisms for decision-making at all levels and in all parts of the system.